The Five Architecture Principles That Actually Matter

 Events are the glue that connects modules without coupling them.
 Service A publishes an event.
 Service B subscribes.
 They don't know about each other.
 They just know about events.

-I use event-driven architecture for cross-service communication.
+I use events for cross-service communication.
 User service publishes "user created" event.
 Email service subscribes and sends welcome email.
 Analytics service subscribes and tracks signup.
 They're decoupled.
 They can evolve independently.

 The trade-off?
-Synchronous calls vs events.
-Synchronous is simpler and gives immediate feedback.
+Synchronous calls are simpler and give immediate feedback.
 Events are more decoupled and scalable.
 I use synchronous for critical paths, events for everything else.

 Configuration: Changing Behavior Without Code Changes

 Feature flags let me deploy code behind a flag.
 Enable for testing.
 Enable for beta users.
-Enable for everyone.
 If something breaks, disable the flag.
-No rollback needed.

 But configuration can be misused.
 I've seen teams put business logic in configuration.
-That's wrong.
 Configuration is for operational settings, not business rules.

 Testability: Building Systems You Can Verify